PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 setter, so the former strict xfail is green with a zero statistic and complete ModelIR no-op.
-A final branch-specific audit found that the channelwise- constant matcher still indexes short source/adapter shapes before its rank guard; two strict xfails freeze those exception paths.
-Move both rank guards before channel evidence, then extract only the corrected repair owner and leave the three-round convergence runner in the lowerer.
+A final branch-specific audit found that the channelwise- constant matcher still indexes short source/adapter shapes before its rank guard; both rank-four checks now precede channel evidence, so the two former strict xfails are green complete no-ops.
+Extract only the corrected repair owner and leave the three-round convergence runner in the lowerer.
 No broad conversion sweep is implied by this checkpoint.